Enterprise Advice: Strategies to Overcome Staffing, Supply Chain, and Inflation Challenges

 - Find talent within your community.
 When recruiting, start with those who love your brand most: existing clients.
 Post job and expansion opportunities across your locations and share them on social media.

 - Get creative with recruiting.
 Beyond traditional job boards, consider ways you can source talent in unexpected ways.
 For example, PAINT Nail Bar partners with local women's shelters to find service providers.
 The brand pays women to go to nail tech school and offers them jobs after completing their courses.
 To retain these new techs, PAINT treats them to regular massages and facials.

 - Take a more personal approach to retention.
 Today’s employees are motivated in different ways—it’s not just about the dollar.
-When it comes to retaining top talent across your organization, Mindbody Certified Consultant and business strategist Stephanie Breaux Bradley says, “It’s all about support and the people.”
-Show up in a more personal way for your team (especially location owners) and provide them with the individualized support they crave.
+When it comes to retaining top talent across your organisation, Mindbody Certified Consultant and business strategist Stephanie Breaux Bradley says, “It’s all about support and the people.”
+Show up in a more personal way for your team (especially location owners) and provide them with the individualised support they crave.
 Take time to learn things like their growth goals, preferred form of communication, language of appreciation, kids' names, and maybe even their coffee order.

 - Be flexible with employee benefits.
 In this environment, Chief Soul Officer of Good Soul Hunting, Emma Barry, reiterates the need for flexibility.
 “Right now, if [employees] want flexibility, they want more flexibility,” she says.
-This might include flexible schedules and paid time off, ongoing work from home opportunities, and wellness benefits. “[Organizations] are expected to be competitive in offering wellness and mental health support.
+This might include flexible schedules and paid time off, ongoing work from home opportunities, and wellness benefits. “[Organisations] are expected to be competitive in offering wellness and mental health support.
 There's a lot more space there now and people aren't scared to ask for more,” Barry adds.